 |Pond Size (gallons)||Minimum Pond Pump Size|

-If your going to have a filtration system in place, you will have to account for that while choosing the right power of the pump.
-The reason is that the filter can “eat” almost 50% of the pumps power!
+If you are going to have a filtration system in place, you will have to account for that while choosing the right power of the pump.
+The reason is that the filter can “eat” almost 50% of the pump’s power!

 Cost effectiveness of the best pond pumps

 One thing to keep in mind is that the pump will be running 24/7 and that will cost some money.
 Depending on your budget, it’s advisable to choose a cost effective pump, which will not ruin your wallet in the long term.
 Less energy saving models are often cheaper than the energy saving ones, however the costs will eventually even out, and the cheaper model will become more expensive to run.